jack8013/wallet_system/README.md

 - The polling process is **time-limited** to prevent the system from waiting indefinitely.
 - Once the timeout is reached, the function **returns the latest available wallet and transaction data**.

+## How to use
+Set up your Laravel environment as usual, run `composer install` for installing dependencies.

 #
 # Wallet API Documentation